-Key Messages
+Key messages

-Advancing green trade requires a reframing of the environment and trade narrative and a forward-looking Environment and Trade 2.0 agenda that:
+Advancing green trade requires a reframing of the environment and trade narrative and a forward-looking Environment and Trade 2.0 agenda that:6

-- Safeguards and strengthens ambitious environmental policies nationally and internationally - Harnesses trade and trade policy to incentivize and drive green economic transformation forward - Reduces negative environmental impacts of international trade and trade policies - Supports environmentally sustainable, resilient, and fair international supply chains - Increases international cooperation on green trade in ways that support the sustainable development goals of developing countries and a just transition - Strengthens coherence of national trade policies with environmental goals and priorities - Supports democratic, transparent, and accountable processes of trade policymaking.
+- Safeguards and strengthens ambitious environmental policies nationally and internationally, - Harnesses trade and trade policy to incentivize and drive green economic transformation, - Reduces negative environmental impacts of international trade and trade policies, - Supports sustainable, resilient, and fair international supply chains, - Addresses the wider sustainable development priorities of developing countries and supports a just transition, - Strengthens coherence of national trade policies with environmental goals and priorities, and - Supports democratic, transparent, and accountable processes of trade policymaking.

-As governments seek to juggle pressures of competition

-with the quest for environmental cooperation, views on which trade policy measures and practical efforts have the greatest potential to advance environmental goals vary widely, as do views on where best to pursue these.
+As governments seek to juggle pressures of competition with the quest for environmental cooperation, views on which trade policy measures and practical efforts have the greatest potential to advance environmental goals vary widely, as do views on where best to pursue these.
 Looking ahead, it will be important to pursue nuanced approaches tailored to the countries and trading partners in question: the priorities and most effective strategies for greening trade will differ among North-South, North-North, and South-South trade arrangements and will depend on their relative size, economic circumstances, power relations and environmental performance.
 The environment-trade priorities for the US-China context, for instance, will be different to those for a UK-US trade deal, an EU-Indonesia deal, or for intra-African trade.
 A viable green trade agenda at the multilateral level will also demand a distinct approach that blends environmental ambition with inclusiveness in the context of the wider sustainable development and trade challenges facing developing countries.

 This paper cautions against generalizations about the behaviour and interests of developing countries on environment and trade, which too often present a dichotomy between developed and developing economy interests.
-Like developed countries, many developing countries pursue environmental policies today out of awareness of the need, self-interest, and demand from domestic constituencies.
-Most are keen to establish green sectors and international market share, to participate in and reap more value from global supply chains, and to avoid marginalization in a greener global economy.
-Some adopt environmental-driven practices for export-oriented sectors, even if not extended to the domestic economy, and many are concerned about environmental risks to their trading prospects and are actively interested in promoting a green trade agenda.
+Like developed countries, many developing countries pursue environmental policies today out of awareness of the urgent need for action, self-interest, and demand from domestic constituencies.
+Most are keen to establish and bolster green sectors and international market share, to participate in and reap more value from international supply chains, and to avoid marginalization in a greener global economy.
+A growing number of developing countries are adopting environmentaldriven practices for export-oriented sectors, even if not extended to the domestic economy, are concerned about environmental risks to their trading prospects, and are actively interested in promoting a green trade agenda.

 That said, important North-South tensions remain in trade and on environment-trade issues as well.
 Here, context is vital: many developling countries argue that rules on trade have long been tilted against them and limit their policy space for economic development, and that developed countries have failed to address key development concerns.
-Developing countries have a strong interest in ensuring that environmenttrade policies and rules are designed in ways that support green transformation and just transition in their economies, and that these are complemented by adequate trade finance, environment and development financing, private sector investment and debt relief.
-In this respect, neither trade policymaking, nor environment and trade policymaking, occur in isolation but are part of a wider economic system and policy landscape, and environmental context.
+Developing countries have a strong interest in ensuring that environment-trade policies and rules are designed in ways that support green transformation and just transition in their economies, and that these are complemented by adequate trade finance, environment and development financing, private sector investment and debt relief.
+In this respect, neither trade policymaking, norenvironmentand trade policymaking, occur in isolation but are part of a wider economic system and policy landscape, and environmental context.